 MKTG 6204 (2).
 CONSUMER BEHAVIOR.
 This course is the study of why people buy what they buy.
-It examines in depth the consumer decision-making processes and the factors that influence those processes as well as how people make product-related decisions and the information used to make those decisions.
+It includes an in-depth examination of the consumer decision-making processes and the factors that influence those processes as well as how people make product-related decisions and the information used to make those decisions.
 The course is taught from a consumer-psychology perspective and shows how that perspective can be applied to business.
+Prerequisite: MKTG 6201.